 Roadtripping through Bhutan means pit-stops and afternoon tea

-By late afternoon, the setting sun was threatening the last of light, temperature dipping fast.
-Again, Panda stopped along the road for us to take a break.
+By late afternoon, the setting sun was threatening the last of daylight, temperature dipping fast.
+Panda stopped along the road.
 Testament to Bhutanese hospitality, our thoughtful tour-guide (Ugyen Tshewang) and Panda whipped out a large bamboo tote, filled with snacks and everything ready to make hot cups of tea for us.
-We’ll pause for a little picnic!
+We’ll pause for a little picnic break!

 How fitting to be drinking piping hot Earl Grey Buddha tea in Bhutan!